 backgrounds, even if your experience does not match our requirements exactly.

-We offer competitive pay, long hours, lots of work and various bonuses you'll find in a startup.
-Send us an email/give us a call.
+We offer competitive pay, long hours, interesting problems, a stimulating environment, all the things you find in a startup.
+Send us an email/give us a call!

 Genestack was launched in 2012 with a mission to transform genomics big data computing and application engineering.
 We were founded by experts in bioinformatics and software architecture from the European Bioinformatics Institute with support from the world’s leading software development tools company JetBrains.
 Genestack’s team has a wide expertise in bioinformatics, ranging from functional genomics data analysis, algorithm design and data visualization to next-generation sequencing data processing and quality control.
 We are based in Cambridge, United Kingdom and St. Petersburg, Russia.